Visualization - Services for Research

 CSC's application specialists help in visualizing all kinds of data, whether it originates from simulation, data mining or sensors.
-Small visualization request are handled as regular user support.
-Larger visualization tasks are handled through visualization service process.
-Support can be requested and the application specialists contacted through CSC Service Desk.
+Small visualization request are handled as regular user support through CSC Service Desk.

 Visualization workflow and the applications used depend on the type of data being analyzed.
 Data having inherent spatial context, like flow in a channel or molecular interaction, is visualized using methods of scientific visualization, by mapping data to geometry.
 Typical applications for the job are ParaView and VMD.
 Abstract, statistical data is visualized using methods of data visualization, typically using R, and illustrated with graphs.